Suriyancdurai/Upcoming-Events-HTML/README.md

 # My HTML Project

 Welcome to my HTML project!
-This is a simple website showcasing upcoming events.
+This is a website showcasing upcoming events.
 You can visit the live website by clicking the link below:

 [Visit My Website](https://suriyancdurai.neocities.org/event/event)